EdgenuitySigma/stellar-external/README.md

 - Fixed the main-Loader function where the protection where in place originally.
 Such changes can be found when you read the code for yourself!
 - Offsets working as of: Roblox version - version-6fdcfe060c6440cd
 # Enjoy this source
+- I hereby declare that I am not responsible for the self-leak of this code or for any actions taken using it.
+All assets and code remain the intellectual property of the creators of the 'Stellar' external.
+Any use or distribution of this code is done solely at the user's own risk, and I bear no liability for such activities.